 Projects involve a professional artist, who works with participants throughout the process.
 Project content is developed by the community, and often addresses current local issues.
 The artwork, once complete, is exhibited, installed, or performed for the community.

 To learn more or apply for community art funding, contact:

 Project Facilitation Workshops

 Interested in starting a project in your neighborhood but don't know how to make it happen?
 Have an idea but don't know what to do next?
 Check out the project facilitation workshops

-HRM’s Placemaking Program brings together community members to create public art that activates shared public spaces to give a sense of place and build communities.
+Neighbourhood Placemaking brings community members together to design and build creative installations that activate shared public spaces, giving a sense of place and building neighbourhood relationships.
 The municipality is enthusiastic to work with neighbourhoods who are interested in leading a project in their neighbourhood.
-Intake for proposed projects is October 30th for projects happening the following summer.